 The Mexico trip costs outlined here represent our time spent backpacking the country on what we would consider a flashpacker budget.
 Basically, no to dorm rooms, (mostly) yes to a/c, and no to major luxuries.

-When we made our travel budget for Mexico, we hoped to spend about $80 total per day, or $40/person–a huge departure from our first trip to Mexico, where we stayed in an all-inclusive resort!
+When we made our Mexico travel budget, we hoped to spend about $80 total per day, or $40/person–a huge departure from our first trip to Mexico, where we stayed in an all-inclusive resort!

 With the exception of Playa del Carmen, where we spent around $72/night (gulp), our lodging fell comfortably into the $30-$40/night range.

 We weren’t too surprised by the costs in Playa del Carmen, though–generally, you can expect when deciding where to stay in the Yucatan that it’ll be the most expensive lodging of the trip!